Central Intelligence Agency

 --Bruce w.
 Tucker, Director

 Most intelligence units of the U.S. Government have at least one black-level classified division in their organization.
-They are not easily identified by name and typically operate outside the "community" structure.
-They may use a front company or a seemingly vacant office or warehouse space as a base of operation "off book" without anyone giving it a second glance.
+They are not easily identified by name and typically operate outside the "community" infrastructure.
+They may use a "front company" or a seemingly vacant office or warehouse space for a base of operation "off book" without anyone giving it a second glance.
 The Clandestine Community considers these divisions the foundation of Black Budget operations.
-They are intentionally shrouded in mystery and often the topic of supposition, as there is no better way to hide the true purpose of something than to surround it with speculation and fallacy.
-Unfortunately, the clandestine nature of these units also makes it nearly impossible for anyone with the skills and ambition to join such a unit to actually do so.
-After all, how can one offer services to something that doesn't officially exist?
-Solving that problem is the first test.
-There is one major qualifier to consider: one's actions, character, and accomplishments -- basically one's life up to that point, is your resume.
-It is the one time the sins of the past can come back and haunt a person.
+They are intentionally shrouded in mystery and often the topic of supposition, as there is no better way to hide the true purpose of something than to surround it with speculation and doubt.
+Unfortunately, the clandestine nature of these units also makes it nearly impossible for anyone with the skill and ambition to join such a unit to actually do so.
+After all, how can one offer services to something that does not officially exist?
+Solving that paradox may be the very first test.
+The first qualifiers are one's actions, character, and accomplishments -- basically your life up to that point.
+Your past is effectively your resume and the one time the sins of the past can come back and haunt you.
 History never forgives, and it never forgets.